DLS Gilpin Building Application

 Below is information on the process through which DLS Middle School was awarded the Gilpin facility.

 On October 16, 2017, Denver Public Schools announced the application process for schools interested in moving a secondary school into the former Gilpin Montessori School building at 2949 California Street.
 On November 10, 2017, Denver Language School submitted a response and application to move our middle school to this location.

 On November 13, 2017, the DLS Board of Directors held a town hall meeting to discuss the application and answer questions from our community about this potential move.

 During the Board Town Hall a number of questions were asked.
 These have been bundled by topic and organized below.
 If you have additional questions, please reach out to firstname.lastname@example.org, and the Committee will do its best to respond as quickly as possible.

 Application Process and Confidence Level

 A) Seven schools applied, including DLS-Middle School.
-A full list of schools and a short description can be found here.
+A full list of schools and short descriptions can be found here.

 Q) Will DLS-Middle School share the campus with another school?

-Q) Will DLS add more classes per grade if it moves into Gilpin?
+Q) Will DLS add more classes per grade when it moves into Gilpin?

 A) There are no immediate plans to add more classes per grade, other than to accommodate the growing middle school.